🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 return $file;

-Compressing images can save Traffic and speed up website loading.
-WordPress provides a default image compression function.
+Compressing images can save bandwidth and speed up website loading.
+WordPress provides image compression functionality by default.
 We can set the compression ratio.
-Note that it only supports JPEG format images.
+Note that this only supports JPEG format images.
 Add the following code to functions.php:

 add_filter( 'jpeg_quality', create_function( '', 'return 90;' ) );